Owlerton Stadium: Post-war history

 By 1970 Owlerton introduced the Steel City Cup and as the decade progressed Sam Vinter the long serving Racing Manager retired in 1973 to be replaced by Terry Meynell.
 Ted Brennan retired the following year and his place was taken by Harry Crapper and Jim Hookway also retired after a very successful career.
 Sheffield replaced the grass circuit with an all-sand surface in 1978.

 Terry Corden who held the lease at Derby Stadium added Sheffield to his portfolio by obtaining the lease at the track but the ageing stadium became a problem following the Hillsborough disaster in April 1989 which resulted in ramifications for the track.
 The Taylor Report and subsequent government actions on stadium safety meant a substantial financial boost was required at many stadia and as a result Corden sold Derby and the local council closed Sheffield until the improvements were completed.
 Corden, General Manager Jon Carter and Racing Manager Jimmy Nunn were powerless to stop the stadium closing for the first time since it had opened in 1932.

 The stadium was to re-open following investment and David Gunson was brought in as Racing Manager but the track suffered a second closure in the spring of 1990 following a mistake with the betting licence.
 Tennents provided major sponsorship deals until 1991 when A&S Leisure (owners of five casino restaurants) stepped in and purchased the track spending a £3 million on refurbishment.
 Attendances rose and Dave Baldwin stepped in to take over from Dave Gunson and Barrie Draper became a major trainer.

 21st century

 Another major refurbishment took place in 2008.
 Former Greyhound Racing Association manager John Gilburn arrived as managing director and secured the prestigious trainers' championship for the first time in the track's history in 2009 and then again in 2014.
 Additionally a second home competition the Three Steps to Victory was inaugurated in 2003.

-In 2018 the stadium signed a deal with ARC to race every Monday and Thursday afternoon and every Tuesday and Saturday evening.
+In 2018 the stadium signed a media rights deal with ARC to race every Monday and Thursday afternoon and every Tuesday and Saturday evening.
 In November 2019 the stadium opened a new £6 million conference centre and executive suite facility.
 Further improvements were announced in May 2022 with a £400,000 refurbishment that included a track replacement, a new running rail and drainage.

+In 2024 a new five-year contract extension with ARC was agreed, to run from January 2025.